Lor-96/OrthoRBH/README.md

 - Threshold for bitscore percentage

 There are also optional argument that are:
-- PVALUE is a value that is by default set to 0.001 and is necessary to filt together with the SCORE the Exalign table hits, it is recommended to not change it if you're not sure of the results.
+- EVALUE is a value that is by default set to 0.001 and is necessary to filt together with the SCORE the Exalign table hits, it is recommended to not change it if you're not sure of the results.
 - SCORE  is a value that is by default set to 0 and is necessary to filt together with the SCORE the Exalign table hits, it is recommended to not change it if you're not sure of the results.
 - Transcripts is a boolean value set it as "True" if the BLAST output that you usa as input contain transcripts instead of proteins.